Boston Marathon medals go on eBay, manufacturer disgusted

 Dan Ashworth, president and owner of Ashworth Awards of North Attleborough, Massachusetts, which has made medals and pins for the marathon for the past 31 years, said passersby may have picked up medals in the chaos and could be trying to profit from them.
-Some were fetching bids of more than $500 (327 pounds).
+Some were fetching bids of more than $500.

 "It's pretty disgusting," Ashworth said.
 "I don't think any marathoner would sell their medal."